 According to Hegen, over half of all mined lithium comes from groundwater running hundreds of feet below the vast salt flats that make up the “Lithium Triangle” that spreads across Argentina, Bolivia, and Chile.
 Because this is one of the world’s driest and least habitable places, massive amounts of groundwater must be pumped out to extract lithium.
 Over the course of a year, lithium concentration grows as water dehydrates in the sun.
 These massive fields are now visible from space.
 With billions invested in lithium-ion production, mining the resources of poorer nations will continue.
 Still, Mital points out, this effect should not slow the transition away from an even worse option.

 Forged by the Federal Consortium for Advanced Batteries, the National Blueprint for Lithium Batteries 2021–2030 outlines the federal government’s plan to boost the domestic lithium supply chain, which starts with processing and producing mined lithium.
 This will be an enormous undertaking.
 A U.S. Geological Survey asserts that the country only contains about 3.6% of the world’s available lithium, and the only active lithium mining site is in Nevada.
 This won’t stop the government from trying to utilize these resources.
-Just this October, President Biden announced $2.8 billion in grants to elevate U.S. production of electric vehicle batteries.
+Just this October, Biden announced $2.8 billion in grants to elevate U.S. production of electric vehicle batteries.
 The government also created Li-Bridge, a public-private partnership to help execute this mission.
 In addition to mining new lithium, there is the opportunity to utilize the already spent element.

 “We’ll start to see the first massive wave of spent lithium batteries in about five to seven years.
 We need to develop viable lithium recycling and reuse markets,” Mital said.